 - Driving While Impaired – Impairments such as drugs, alcohol, and even fatigue slow a driver’s reaction time and distort his or her perceptions.
 As such, impaired drivers might not be able to react in time to make a sudden stop or might not see the car in front of them.

 - Speeding – Speeding means that the driver does not have enough time to stop if the vehicle in front makes a sudden stop.

-While some rear end collisions are minor fender benders, others are much more serious and can lead to severe injuries.
-Common rear end collision injuries are:
+While some rear-end collisions are minor fender benders, others are much more serious and can lead to severe injuries.
+Common injuries are from this type of crash are:

 - Back injuries

 - Brain and head injuries

 If your rear-end collision resulted in a serious injury and was due to another driver’s negligence, you may be entitled to compensation.